Comments about this

 So what's this Raggy Spelk business all about?
 Well, I wanted a website with a simple memorable name and decided that the Geordie word

 spelk would fit the bill.
-The first website for me alone; it's purpose was to help me teach myself HTML & CSS (web codes).
+The first website was for me alone; it's purpose was to help me teach myself HTML & CSS (web codes).
 A local history website was the furthest thing from my mind!
 Alas, www.spelk.com & www.spelk.co.uk were already allocated - try them if you like!
 So I added the word raggy to arrive at a unique URL.
-There is no personal connection; I'm neither raggy, nor skinny - not since I left Usworth Juniors!
+I'm neither raggy, nor skinny - not since I left Usworth Juniors!